 The Social Studies program encourages research and critical thinking skills in cultural, historical and geographical contexts.
 Students learn not only the facts, vocabulary and circumstances of these areas, but they are also expected to apply their knowledge to increasingly complex and interconnected local, national and international events.
 All students apply their knowledge when participating in the biannual Social Studies Fair.

 The intelligent use and appreciation of modern technology have always been a top priority at Southfield School.
-Fifth and sixth-grade students take a nine-week course in technology.
-They learn advanced processing skills as well as video production.
-Technology is integrated into all middle school classes.
-All middle school students utilize individual iPads in and out of the classrooms.
+All middle school students participate in a nine-week STEAM class that integrates digital art as well as the design process.
+Technology is integrated into all middle school classes and all middle school students utilize individual Cloudbooks in and out of the classrooms.

 Foreign Language (French & Spanish)